-Normally, I do a single reading round up each year in December, but I realized I am quickly approaching 50 books read in 2021 and it is only July.
+Normally, I do a single reading round up in December, but I realized I am quickly approaching 50 books read in 2021 and it is only July.
 The thought of writing about 100-ish books all at once at the end of the year gives me stress hives, so here is part 1 for your enjoyment!

 As always, I look forward to hearing what you have read and loved so far this year!